 Prior to Aug.
 1, Saskatchewan did not charge PST on insurance premiums.

-The PST rate of six per cent will apply to all insurance premiums in the province, which includes:
+The PST rate of six per cent will apply to all insurance premiums in the province, except for:

 - Reinsurance contracts.